jlord/essential-electron/index.md

 ## What's developing like?

-Developing with Electron is like building web pages that you can seamlessly use Node in (really!) and only need to have <span class="def">work in one browser</span>.
-Plus you get all the latest goodies that come along with it like <span class="def">ES2015</span> support and CSS Variables.
+Developing with Electron is like building web pages that you can seamlessly use Node in—or building a Node app in which you can build an interface with HTML and CSS.
+And you only need to design for <span class="def">one browser</span>, the <span class="def">latest Chrome</span>.

 ### Next: [How do I start?](#how-do-i-start-)

 ### Definitions:
-- **Work in one browser** Not all browsers are the same and web designers and developers often have to go the extra mile to make one site look the same on each.
+- **One browser** Not all browsers are the same and web designers and developers often have to go the extra mile to make one site look the same on each.
-- **ES2015** Chromium's V8 supports over 90% of ES2015, the latest updates to JavaScript.
+- **Latest Chrome** Use over 90% of ES2015, the latest updates to JavaScript, as well as cool features like CSS Variables.

 ### Resources:
 - [Can I Use?](http://caniuse.com/#home) (see what each browser supports)